rdsaunders/thegreateststory/content/get-started.md

 * **Find a slot each day**: About 15 mins.
 We did it after breakfast.
 But before bedtime could work well.
 Same time each day really helps.
 Before Joe Wicks?
 * **Print and cut out the cards**: below are links to the pdf for each set of cards.
 Print out the pdf in colour onto white card.
 * **Set up a storyline**: The cards could stand up on a window sill but we used some string and small suction cups.
-(Search on amazon.)
+(We used [these](https://www.amazon.co.uk/dp/B00O7OXLHY/ref=cm_sw_r_sms_awdb_t1_F7MVEb3SX2FQP "Suction cups and hooks") from Amazon.)
 Our storyline is strung up across the kitchen window.
 * **Find a bible**: we use the Good News Version
 * **Do the first session:** _The Bible -_ [_The Greatest Story Ever_](/stories/intro/)